Odorono: Critical reception

 "Odorono" has been praised for its projection of bittersweet comedy.
-Rolling Stone Magazine said: "The girl who should have used Odorono is obviously meant to be a laugh, but it is bittersweet laughter.
+Rolling Stone said: "The girl who should have used Odorono is obviously meant to be a laugh, but it is bittersweet laughter.
 The Who have caught the embarrassing reality of it, and reality is the essence of humor."
 Authors Steve Grantley and Alan Parker comment on the song's "comical lyrics" while noting that it tells "a melancholy story".
 Author John Atkins calls the music "attractive" and the lyrics "amusing" and "melodramatic".
 John Dougan calls the song "an insightful critique of the entertainment industry's elevation of style and appearance over talent, as well as a satire of products as salvation" and states that "the song is unexpectedly heartfelt, partly the result of the anguish expressed in Townshend's voice and the story's cinematic quality".
-Dougan also remarks on "Odorono"'s "narrative arc and character development" and notes that these qualities allow the listener to sympathize with the singer and feel a little annoyed at Mr. Davidson's "insensitivity and superficiality".
+Dougan also remarks on "Odorono"'s "narrative arc and character development" and notes that these qualities allow the listener to sympathise with the singer and feel a little annoyed at Mr. Davidson's "insensitivity and superficiality".